What is a 5/1 adjustable-rate mortgage (ARM)?

 What are the pros and cons of a 5/1 ARM?

-- Cheaper: The obvious benefit of a 5/1 ARM is more affordable monthly payments compared with a 30-year fixed mortgage.
+- Cheaper: The main benefit of a 5/1 ARM is more affordable monthly payments compared with a 30-year fixed mortgage.
 Interest rates for ARMs in recent months have hovered a full percentage point lower than comparable 30-year fixed loans.

 - More house: The lower payment allows you to take on a bigger mortgage and get a larger or better-located house.
+However, it’s recommended that you only get a loan amount that you can realistically afford.
+It’s risky to take on a bigger loan amount if it’s possible your monthly payment will be unaffordable after the initial period ends.

 - Could cost you much more: The big disadvantage of the 5/1 ARM is exposure to higher rates after the fixed period is up.
 If rates have risen, your payment will increase.